-The download for October 2021 CU is available through the following link:
+The downloads for October 2022 CU are available through the following links:

 Important: It is required to install both fixes (language dependent and independent) to fully patch a SharePoint server.
 This applies also to servers which do not have language packs installed.
 The reason is that each SharePoint installation includes a language dependent component together with a language independent component.
 If additional language packs are added later (only) the language dependent fix has to be applied again.